b005t3r/Starling-Extension-BatchRenderer/README.md

 Is that it?
 -----------

 Yes, pretty much that's it.
-So, if you're interested in checking Batch Renderer out, download the code and lauch the demos included.
+So, if you're interested in checking Batch Renderer out, download the code and launch the demos included.
 It should give you an idea of how to use this extension.

 You'll also need these to make it work:
 * [Starling Framework](https://github.com/PrimaryFeather/Starling-Framework/)